GothenburgBitFactory/ti.net/content/docs/tutorial.md

 The most basic tracking can be done by using the stopwatch features.
 Just like a stopwatch, you start and stop a clock, and you can see the elapsed time.
 Start the clock when you begin work, and stop it when you are done.
-First let\'s see if the clock is running:
+First let's see if the clock is running:

 ```console
 $ timew
 There is no active timew tracking.
 $ ▒
 ```
-No it\'s not.
+No it's not.
 You can always run timewarrior with no arguments to see if the clock is running, and no data is modified.
-Let\'s start the clock.
+Let's start the clock.

 ```console
 $ timew start